-Square is a Third Party Sender under the Nacha Operating Rules, and will authorize ACH Entries on your behalf.
+Square is a Third-Party Sender under the Nacha Operating Rules, and will transmit ACH Entries on your behalf.

-Square, as a Third Party Sender under the Nacha operating rules, offers services that allow you, as Originator, to initiate Automated Clearing House (“ACH”) debit or credit Entries to your customers’ (Receivers’) accounts (the “ACH Service”), and you desire to use such services.
-To offer the ACH Service, Square works with an ODFI, and you hereby authorize Square’s ODFI to originate Entries on your behalf.
+Square, as a Third-Party Sender under the Nacha Operating Rules, offers services that allow you, as Originator, to initiate Automated Clearing House (“ACH”) debit or credit Entries to your customers’ (Receivers’) accounts (the “ACH Pay Service”), and you desire to use such services.
+To offer ACH Pay, Square works with one or more ODFIs, and you hereby authorize Square’s ODFIs to originate Entries on your behalf.

-You agree to pay the fees that you owe us for using the ACH Service.
+You agree to pay the fees that you owe us for using ACH Pay.

-You will pay Square the fees and charges as agreed in writing, as well as other amounts owed, pursuant to these ACH Service Terms and Section 4 of the Payment Terms.
-Such other amounts shall include, without limitation, any amounts charged to Square, the underlying ODFI, or you by Nacha, the administrator of the ACH Network, in connection with your use of the ACH Service.
+You will pay Square the fees and charges as agreed in writing, as well as other amounts owed, pursuant to these ACH Pay Terms and the “Our Fees” Section of the Payment Terms.
+Such other amounts shall include, without limitation, any amounts charged to Square, the underlying ODFI, or you by Nacha, the administrator of the ACH Network, in connection with your use of ACH Pay.